 - (ANED) Anthropology Major with Teacher Certification in Social Studies (Preschool-Grade 12)

 - (ANTH) Anthropology Minor

 - (ARCH) Archaeology Minor

-The Anthropology Department is offering two new field school opportunities for undergraduate students.
+The Anthropology Department is offering new research & field school opportunities for undergraduate students.
 These provide real-life anthropological and archeological experiences.
 View our Field Opportunities web page to learn more and access application information.

 ***NEW: Research Assistants needed!!!!
 Application deadline: Aug 1st.
 Here are the HL RA Job Descriptions.